 Important Legal Disclaimer: These dollar values are from past results and do not guarantee or suggest that your matter will have a similar outcome.
-The facts and circumstances which led to your injury are likely to be different, and an attorney can provide specific guidance only after engaging in a fact-intensive analysis.
-Furthermore, the worth of your personal injury case will ultimately be decided by a jury.
+The facts and circumstances that led to your injury are likely to be different, and an attorney can provide specific guidance only after engaging in a fact-intensive analysis.
+Furthermore, a jury will ultimately decide the worth of your personal injury case.

 What Types of Compensation Are Available in a Personal Injury Lawsuit?

-The spinal cord is a long bundle of nerve fibers which carries messages between the brain and body.
-When the spinal cord is injured in a car accident or slip and fall accident, or is damaged by medical malpractice (doctor negligence), the injury victim suffers an array of devastating effects.
+The spinal cord is a long bundle of nerve fibers that carries messages between the brain and the body.
+When the spinal cord is injured in a car accident or slip and fall accident or is damaged by medical malpractice (doctor negligence), the injury victim suffers an array of devastating effects.
 He or she may lose physical sensation, have trouble breathing and swallowing, become fully or partially paralyzed, have fecal or urinary incontinence, experience severe chronic pain, lose sexual function, develop chronic insomnia, and become severely depressed.
-In addition to facing these painful and disabling medical complications, the victim is also confronted with tremendous medical expenses — all at a time when they may have to permanently end their career.
+In addition to facing these painful and disabling medical complications, the victim is also confronted with tremendous medical expenses — all at a time when they may have to end their career permanently.

-Economic Damages — This type of compensation is called “economic” because it describes damages which can be clearly quantified and calculated.
-Loss of immediate and future income, as well as the costs of current and projected medical bills, are examples of economic damages.
+Economic Damages — This type of compensation is called “economic” because it describes damages that can be clearly quantified and calculated.
+Loss of immediate and future income and the costs of current and projected medical bills are examples of economic damages.

-Non-Economic Damages — Non-economic damages are just the opposite: those which cannot be clearly quantified or calculated.
+Non-Economic Damages — Non-economic damages are the opposite: those that cannot be clearly quantified or calculated.
 Examples of non-economic damages include pain and suffering, emotional distress, loss of consortium/companionship, and loss of enjoyment of life.

 Punitive (Exemplary) Damages — Punitive damages are only awarded in cases where the defendant’s conduct was egregious, meaning there was extreme misconduct.
-The purpose of awarding punitive damages is twofold: to punish the defendant, and to act as a deterrent.
-Punitive damages are awarded less frequently than compensatory damages, but tend to involve larger amounts.
+The purpose of awarding punitive damages is to punish the defendant and act as a deterrent.
+Punitive damages are awarded less frequently than compensatory damages but tend to involve larger amounts.

 Compensatory Damages — In contrast to punitive damages, compensatory damages exist purely to compensate the plaintiff.
 Compensatory damages can encompass a wide range of both economic and non-economic damages.